5 Simple Habits Every Basketball Player Should Build to Stay Injury-Free

 Habit #5

-Get Strong Where Most Hoopers Break Down
+Get Strong Where Most Hoopers Break Down [video below]

 Even if you think your ankles, knees, and hips are strong — these are the spots of the majority of basketball injuries, so further bulletproof yourself by training these areas.